MalloryRose/Bootloader/README.md

 x86 Bootloader

-Implemented in assembly with port-mapped I/O for UART communication.
+- Implemented in assembly with port-mapped I/O for UART communication.

-Operates in real mode and loads lemon_log.bin from memory.
+- Operates in real mode and loads lemon_log.bin from memory.

-Displays message via UART in the terminal.
+- Displays message via UART in the terminal.

 ARM Bootloader

-Uses memory-mapped I/O specific to the Akita platform.
+- Uses memory-mapped I/O specific to the Akita platform.

-Configures UART registers for communication.
+- Configures UART registers for communication.

-Tested on both Akita and Raspberry Pi 2 to analyze hardware-specific differences.

-Build System

-A Makefile automates assembly, linking, and binary generation.

-Supports both x86 and ARM architectures.

 ## Testing